dmcinnes/MMM-forecast-io/README.md

     </tr>
     <tr>
       <td><code>latitude</code></td>
       <td>The latitude location in decimal.
-Set this (and longitude) as the location for the forecast.
+Set this (and <code>longitude</code>) as the location for the forecast.
 If this is not set, the module will attempt to approximate using browser geolocation.<br>
         <br><b>Example value:</b> <code>16.77532</code>
         <br><b>Default value:</b>  <code>null</code>
       </td>
     </tr>
     <tr>
       <td><code>longitude</code></td>
       <td>The longitude location in decimal.
-Set this (and latitude) as the location for the forecast.
+Set this (and <code>latitude</code>) as the location for the forecast.
 If this is not set, the module will attempt to approximate using browser geolocation.<br>
         <br><b>Example value:</b> <code>-3.008265</code>
         <br><b>Default value:</b>  <code>null</code>
       </td>